This High-Yield Dividend Portfolio Will Beat the Market

 There are four upcoming dividends for the portfolio:

 - Annaly Capital Management will pay a dividend of $0.60 per share on Oct.
 27. The ex-dividend date was Sept.
 28.

 - Bristol-Myers Squibb will pay a dividend of $0.33 per share on Nov.
 1. The ex-dividend date was Oct.
 6.

 - Eli Lilly will pay a dividend of $0.49 per share on Dec.
 9. The ex-dividend date is Nov.
 10.

 - Southern Company will pay a dividend of $0.4725 per share on Dec.
 6. The ex-dividend date is Nov.
 3.

 I'm highly confident in this portfolio's ability to crush the market over the next decade, and that's why I put $10,000 of my personal cash into these stocks.
 My strategy is simple.
 I'm buying strong companies with outsized dividends, reinvesting those dividends, and holding them for the long run.
 Over the coming year, I'll track my performance, update you on when I'm going to reinvest all my dividends, and keep you abreast of news affecting these companies.

-Consider the ten tickers above along with the 11 names from a brand new free report from Motley Fool's expert analysts called "11 Rock-Solid Dividend Stocks."
-To get instant access to the names of these 11 dividend stocks, click here -- it's free.
+Consider the 10 tickers above along with the 13 names from a free report from Motley Fool's expert analysts called 13 High-Yielding Stocks to Buy Today, including one named by a senior retail analyst as "the dividend play of a lifetime."
+Tens of thousands have requested access to this report, and today I invite you to download it at no cost to you.
+To get instant access to the names of these 13 high yielders, simply click here -- it's free.